exogen/jQuery-Tally/README.md

 be improved.

-If you want to animate fractional values, I recommend including the [Number Formatter][] plugin alongside Tally; Tally will use this when available.
+If you want to animate fractional values, I recommend including the [Number Formatter][] plugin alongside Tally; this will be used when available.

 ## Documentation